What if I don't have a YF ID number yet?

 "He's got to be Lord over your dressing too."
 Brother Branham, 59-1128, Door To The Heart

 We all desire to please God and strive to keep His Word.
-In keeping with God’s Word, we have set a very strict dress code.
-We have lots of fun things that you’re going to want to do, such as: canoeing, kayaking, paddle boating, bike riding, volleyball, swimming, go-karting, paintball, and jet skiing!
+In keeping with God's Word, we have set a very strict dress code.
+We have lots of fun things that you're going to want to do, such as: canoeing, kayaking, zip-lining, bike riding, volleyball, swimming, go-karting, paintball, and jet skiing!
 Please choose your clothing prayerfully and bring modest clothing appropriate for all activities.

 Since you’re going to be so active, your skirts should be longer and looser and your necklines higher and shirttails longer than what you may wear for your daily activities at home.
 Splits in skirts must be way below the knee.
 Please bring at least three, ankle-length, denim skirts for activities that are very full in the hips and the legs-- not too straight and/or restrictive.
 Your skirt should allow you to climb in and out of boats, ride a bicycle, and sit astride a jet ski – modestly, with your knees easily covered.
 Here is an example of a good camp skirt.
 If you play paint ball, you’ll be running, climbing towers, jumping over and diving in bunkers, and dodging paint balls!
 So, remember also to bring a skirt that can get paint splattered!